 Skip to main content

-Onboard an Authorised User
+Onboard an Authorized User

-Depending on how your application can be utilised, the assigned authorised users can be users of the application that are intersecting with the financial service component to perform payments using the selected payment methods or to perform payment receipt reconciliation.
+Depending on how your application can be utilized, the assigned authorized usersAuthorized User An individual that has been invited by the root user to manage an identity's instruments and transactions.
+They are not the legal owner of the identity but can be granted access to perform operations on behalf of the identity.
+For corporates, card assignees are created as Authorized Users.
+US-English variant of _Authorised User_. can be users of the application that are intersecting with the financial service component to perform payments using the selected payment methods or to perform payment receipt reconciliation.

 pre-requisites